la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

     ## protime      .
     ## stage        0.047666343

-(REWRITE) The results from LASSO regression give a model with 11
-factors: age, ascites, edema, bili, albumin, copper, alk.phos, ast, protime, and stage.
-LASSO successfully shrunk 8 factors to zero.

-lambda.min: 11 factors: age, ascites, edema, bili, albumin, copper, alk.phos, ast, protime, and stage lambda.1se: 5 factors: edema, bili, albumin, copper, and stage
+The results from LASSO regression give a model with 11 factors using lambda min (age, ascites, edema, bili, albumin, copper, alk.phos, ast, protime, and stage) and 5 factors using lambda 1se (edema, bili, albumin, copper, and stage).

 Now, let’s input the factors found through LASSO and create the parsimonious model.